 Some of the links in this post may be affiliate links.
 If make a purchase through these links, we receive a commission at no extra cost to you.
 Please see our disclosure for more info.

-Monroe began modeling as a teenager which eventually led to an acting contract.
-During her career, she starred in numerous films.
+After a modeling career, she starred in numerous films.
 Some of her most famous films include Gentlemen Prefer Blondes, The Seven Year Itch, and How to Marry a Millionaire.
-She was married several times, most notably to baseball star Joe Dimaggio and playwright Arthur Miller.

-The following quotes will give you a peek into her life that ended far too soon.
+The following Marilyn Monroe quotes reveal an insightful life that ended far too soon.

 - Monroe found it impossible to learn lines.
 It took her 60 takes to deliver the line “It’s me, Sugar,” in Some Like it Hot.

-- After her mother was institutionalized, Monroe became an orphan.
+- She was an orphan.
 She had 11 sets of foster parents throughout her childhood and teenage years.

-- It’s well-known Monroe was commonly casted as a dumb blonde — she hated this.
+- Monroe did not like being typecast as a “dumb blonde.”
 She was, in fact, very intelligent, and had an IQ of 168.

 - While married to Miller, Monroe attempted to have a baby.
 She unfortunately suffered an ectopic pregnancy and a miscarriage.